 North Hill Communities (Area 5) - Highland Park, Mount Pleasant, Tuxedo Park, Winston Heights-Mountview, Crescent Heights, Renfrew, Rosedale, Capitol Hill, and Thorncliffe Greenview (south of McKnight Blvd.).

-Local plans will take anywhere between 18 to 24 months to complete.
+Local plans will take anywhere between 2.5 – 3 years to complete.

 Frequently asked questions